awsdocs/aws-cdk-guide/v2/hello_world.md

 You've read [Getting started with the AWS CDK](getting_started.md) and set up your development environment for writing AWS CDK apps?
 Great\!
 Now let's see how it feels to work with the AWS CDK by building the simplest possible AWS CDK app\.

-In this tutorial, you'll learn about the structure of a AWS CDK project, how to use the AWS Construct Library to define AWS resources using code, and how to synthesize, diff, and deploy collections of resources using the AWS CDK Toolkit command\-line tool\.
+In this tutorial, you'll learn about the following:
++ The structure of an AWS CDK project
++ How to use the AWS Construct Library to define AWS resources using code
++ How to synthesize, diff, and deploy collections of resources using the AWS CDK Toolkit command line tool

-The standard AWS CDK development workflow is similar to the workflow you're already familiar with as a developer, just with a few extra steps\.
+The standard AWS CDK development workflow is similar to what you're already familiar with as a developer, with only a few extra steps\.

-1. Create the app from a template provided by the AWS CDK
+1. Create the app from a template provided by the AWS CDK\.

-1. Add code to the app to create resources within stacks
+1. Add code to the app to create resources within stacks\.

-1. Build the app \(optional; the AWS CDK Toolkit will do it for you if you forget\)
+1. \(Optional\) Build the app\. \(The AWS CDK Toolkit does this for you if you forget\.\)

-1. Synthesize one or more stacks in the app to create an AWS CloudFormation template
+1. Synthesize one or more stacks in the app to create an AWS CloudFormation template\.

-1. Deploy one or more stacks to your AWS account
+1. Deploy one or more stacks to your AWS account\.

 The build step catches syntax and type errors\.
 The synthesis step catches logical errors in defining your AWS resources\.
 The deployment may find permission issues\.
-As always, you go back to the code, find the problem, fix it, then build, synthesize and deploy again\.
+As always, you go back to the code, find the problem, fix it, then build, synthesize, and deploy again\.

 **Tip**
 Don't forget to keep your AWS CDK code under version control\!

 This tutorial walks you through creating and deploying a simple AWS CDK app, from initializing the project to deploying the resulting AWS CloudFormation template\.
-The app contains one stack, which contains one resource: an Amazon S3 bucket\.
+The app contains one stack, which contains one resource, an Amazon S3 bucket\.

 We'll also show what happens when you make a change and re\-deploy, and how to clean up when you're done\.